thenameisajay/Pioneers-in-Computer-Science/README.md

 </ul>

 ## Deployment:

 The website is deployed on Heroku and can be accessed at https://pics-usa-d37de900c431.herokuapp.com

 ## Deployment Instructions:

 <ul>
 <li> Whichever platform you are using to deploy , remember to add the .env api keys (MongoDB & OpenAI) for the relevant places </li>
+<li> I have placed the pioneers data (pioneers.csv) in local storage , add it if you plan to deploy and change <code>process.env.MONGO_URL</code> in the config folder , file named <code> db.js </code> </li>
+<li> I have used MongoDB Atlas to store the data.
+You can use the same or any other database to store the data </li>
 <li> Install the project dependencies by running <code> npm i</code> </li>
 <li> Start command : <code> node app.js </code></li>
 </ul>

 ## Technologies Used:

 <ul>
 <li> Node.js </li>
 <li> Express.js </li>